 Aims of cross-compliance

-Through cross-compliance, farmers are encouraged to comply with high European Union (EU) standards for public, plant, and animal health and welfare.
+Through cross-compliance, farmers are encouraged to comply with high EU standards for public, plant, and animal health and welfare.
 Cross-compliance plays a role in making European farming more sustainable.

 In order to receive EU income support, farmers must respect a set of basic rules.
 The interplay between this respect for rules and the support provided to farmers is called cross-compliance.

-Farmers violating EU law on environmental, public and animal health, animal welfare or land management will have their EU support reduced and may face other penalties.
+Farmers violating EU law relating to environmental, public and animal health, animal welfare or land management will have their EU support reduced and may face other penalties.

 Statutory management requirements